MetOffice/lfric_core/documentation/source/developer_guide/coding_standards/fortran_coding_standards.rst

   the open-parenthesis that may follow.
 * There must be no "trailing whitespace": spaces at the end of lines.
 This rule applies to comment lines too.
-* Spaces att he beginning and at the end of a comma-separated list within parentheses.
+* Spaces at the beginning and at the end of a comma-separated list within parentheses.

   * Where there is a single item within parenthesis, spaces are optional, but be